 2.1 The Repairs and Maintenance Policy is amongst the most critical working documents for the efficient and effective delivery of the Association's housing services.
 It has been developed to take account of legislative, regulatory and good practice requirements in relation to repairs and maintenance services.
-The Association shall also ensure that it's operational practices accord with these requirements, and adhere to the particular requirements of the Scottish Secure Tenancy (SST), the Scottish Housing Quality Standard (SHQS), the Energy Efficiency Standard in Social Housing (EESSH) and Energy Efficiency Standard in Social Housing 2 (EESSH2).
+The Association shall also ensure that it's operational practices accord with these requirements, and adhere to the particular requirements of the Scottish Secure Tenancy (SST), the Scottish Housing Quality Standard (SHQS), the Energy Efficiency Standard in Social Housing 2 (EESSH2).